Arthur Groom (politician)

 Arthur Champion Groom (26 November 1852 – 22 March 1922) was an Australian politician and land agent.

 Early life

-Groom was born at 'Harefield' in St Marys, Tasmania, the fifth son of Francis Groom and Matilda Emma, née Minnett.
+Groom was born at 'Harefield' in St Marys, Van Diemen's Land, the fifth son of Francis Groom and Matilda Emma, née Minnett.
 He attended Horton College at Ross before arriving in Victoria in 1872.
 He married Gertrude Rudge, with whom he had a daughter and three sons, at Geelong on 8 January 1877, at which time he was managing a nearby station.
 He continued in the stock and land management business for many years.

 State politics

 As principal of the firm Hamilton, Groom & Co., Groom became associated with the Gippsland area.
 He was elected to the Victorian Legislative Assembly for the seat of Gippsland South in March 1886, and transferred to Gippsland West in 1889, but lost his seat in 1892.
 He continued to be active in the local area; he became a member of the Railway Standing Committee in 1890 and was a member of the royal commission on the Victorian coal industry in 1889.